Death Valley: Ecology

 In spite of the overwhelming heat and sparse rainfall, Death Valley exhibits considerable biodiversity.
 Flowers, watered by snowmelt, carpet the desert floor each spring, continuing into June.
-Bighorn sheep, red-tailed hawks, and wild donkeys may be seen.
+Bighorn sheep, red-tailed hawks, and feral donkeys may be seen.
 Death Valley has over 600 springs and ponds.
-Salt Creek, a mile-long shallow depression in the center of the valley, supports Death Valley Pupfish.
+Salt Creek, a mile-long shallow depression in the center of the valley, supports Death Valley pupfish.
 These isolated pupfish populations are remnants of the wetter Pleistocene climate.

 Darwin Falls, on the western edge of Death Valley Monument, falls 100 ft into a large pond surrounded by willows and cottonwood trees.
-Over 80 species of birds have been recorded around the pond.
+More than 80 species of bird have been recorded around the pond.

 Efflorescence, also known as salt flowers, is a rare occurrence in Death Valley that occurs when rain soaks into the soil and dissolves salt beneath the surface causing the ground to appear as if there is a light dusting of snow.